Danjb1/open-rival/image-extractor/README.md

 A full list of images can be found [here](/docs/images.md).

+### Single Image

+To extract a single image, supply the image address as a parameter to the program, e.g.

+    image-extractor.exe 00F9FCC5

 ## Palettes

 Some images have parts that can change colour, for example units that change colour based on their team.
 This program specifies which colours from the game's palette should be used for these parts.